Hanuman Jayanti: Kannada origin story (Hampi)

 The Valmiki Ramayana states that his father, Kesari, was the son of Brihaspati, the king of a region named Sumeru, located near the kingdom of Kishkindha near Hampi in present-day Vijayanagara district of Karnataka.
 Anjana is said to have performed intense prayers lasting twelve years to Shiva to bear a child.
 Pleased with their devotion, Shiva granted them the son they sought.

 Eknath's Bhavartha Ramayana states that when Anjana was worshiping Rudra, King Dasharatha of Ayodhya was also performing the ritual of Putrakameshti under the guidance of Sage R̥śyaśr̥ṅga in order to have children.
 As a result, he received some payasam (Indian pudding) to be shared by his three wives, leading to the births of Rama, Lakshmana, Bharata, and Shatrughna.
 By divine ordinance, a kite (bird) snatched a fragment of that pudding and dropped it while flying over the forest where Anjana was engaged in worship.
 Vayu, delivered the falling pudding to the outstretched hands of Anjana, who consumed it.
 Hanuman was born to her as a result.

 Worship

 Hanuman is worshipped as a deity with the ability to gain victory over evil and provide protection.
-On this festival, devotees of Hanuman celebrate him and seek his protection and blessings.
+On this festival, devotees of Hanuman celebrate him and seek his protection, courage, fearlessness and blessings.
 They join in temples to worship him and present religious offerings.
 In return, the devotees receive prasadam.
 People who revere him read from Hindu texts like the Hanuman Chalisa and Ramayana.
 Devotees visit temples and apply a vermillion to their foreheads from Hanuman's murti.
 According to legend, when Hanuman found Sita applying sinduram to her forehead, he enquired about this custom.
 She replied that doing so would ensure a long life for her husband, Rama.
 Hanuman then proceeded to smear his entire body with vermillion, thus ensuring Rama's immortality.

-Also, it is believed that the person who meditates while keeping Lord Hanuman in their mind and chants his mantras always receives the blessings of Bajrang Bali.
-Additionally, all the troubles and problems in their life are eliminated leading to various miracles.